polar3197/polar3197.github.io/_posts/2025-07-26-transit_etl.md

 - **Extract**:

-  - RPi_1 (Caddy) fetches from SFMTA API every ten minutes and stores it as a Parquet file in a local MinIO S3 bucket (`s3a://local_bucket`) on a USB attached to Caddy.
+  - RPi_1 (Caddy) fetches from SFMTA API,
+    - every 60s updates /mnt/ssd/hot_muni_data/muni_data.son, to be served on Dockerized FastAPI server,
+    - every 180s, ships the json to Quentin who stores it with weather data in /mnt/ssd/raw/vehicles.
-  - RPi_2 (Quentin) fetches weather data every hour and stores it in `s3a://local_bucket` over the LAN.
+  - RPi_2 (Quentin) fetches weather data every 30 minutes and stores on 128GB ssd at /mnt/ssd/raw/weather.

 - **Transform**:

   - At the end of every day, a Spark job is triggered on my [RPi Spark Cluster](/blog/overview) that:
     - Joins real-time MUNI data with weather data and MUNI static arrival estimates.
     - Tokenizes the resulting data.
-    - Writes that day's data to S3 bucket `s3a://model_training_data`.
+    - Writes that day's data to /mnt/ssd/processed on Quentin's ssd.
-  - The local bucket is then cleared.

 - **Load**: